node-hid/node-hid/README.md

   - Linux only
   - Sets underlying HID driver type
   - `type` can be `"hidraw"` or `"libusb"`, defaults to `"hidraw"`
-  - NOTE: this function is currently disabled in `node-hid@^0.7.1` due to incompatibilities with `prebuild`.

 ### `device = new HID.HID(path)`